-- 2. Prior to Council signing the Survey Plan pursuant to Section 223 of the Resource Management Act 1991, any necessary easements shall be shown in the Memorandum of Easements attached to the Survey Plan and shall be duly granted or reserved. - 3.
-Prior to certification of the subdivision, pursuant to section 224(c) of the Resource Management Act 1991, a consent notice, in accordance with Section 221 of the Resource Management Act, shall be issued and registered against the Record of Title for Lot 1, Lot 2, Lot 3 and Lot 4 to record that: - a.
-At the time of lodging a building consent, any future access shall, to the satisfaction of the Chief Executive of the Gore District Council, be constructed in accordance with the Bylaw, including removal of vegetation along the fence line to improve sight distance at the property owner's cost. - b.
-At the time of lodging a building consent for a dwelling, each application is to include an approved firefighting water supply and site services design by Fire and Emergency New Zealand (FENZ) to comply with SNZ PAS 4509 and the Subdivision and Land Development Bylaw 2019. - c.
-At the time of lodging a building consent for a future dwelling, each application must demonstrate the development has a rainwater collection system which is verified as being potable, and a specifically researched, designed and verified system for wastewater and stormwater disposal.
+- 1. The proposed subdivision must be undertaken generally in accordance with the following plans: - 'Proposed Subdivision of Lot 2 DP 12613 [SL9D/382], drawn by Clark Fortune McDonald & Assoc., 21-03-2023'. - 2.
+Prior to Council signing the Survey Plan pursuant to Section 223 of the Resource Management Act 1991, any necessary easements shall be shown in the Memorandum of Easements attached to the Survey Plan and shall be duly granted or reserved. - 3.
+Prior to certification under section 224 of the Resource Management Act 1991, the applicant shall: - a.
+The access to proposed Lot 2, must be formed in accordance with Diagram R09-1 of the Subdivision and Land Development bylaw 2019.
+This is to be completed to the satisfaction of the Council's Roading Manager. - 4.
+Prior to certification of the subdivision, pursuant to section 224(c) of the Resource Management Act 1991, a consent notice, in accordance with Section 221 of the Resource Management Act, shall be issued and registered against the Record of Title for Lot 2 to record that: - a.
+At the time of lodging a building consent for a residential unit, each application is to include an approved firefighting water supply and site services design by Fire and Emergency New Zealand (FENZ) to comply with SNZ PAS 4509 and the Subdivision and Land Development Bylaw 2019.